“Joseph Bastian took over the program in a very sovereign way as a conductor, transforming this unexpected debut into an artistic triumph.”

 Joseph Bastian lives in Munich with his wife – the soprano, Lydia Teuscher – and their two children.

-Joseph Bastian makes his debut with the Orchestre de Chambre du Luxembourg this week, performing...
+Joseph Bastian makes his debut with the Orchestre symphonique et lyrique de Nancy, France, on 11...

 “Bastian successfully strives for the very best on the podium.
 With his bare hands and elegantly rounded curves, he immediately models Haydn’s D major Symphony No.42 into the most important highlight of the concert…the orchestra shines with a velvety-soft noble sound and enormously plastic contrasts between rich forte and whisper-quiet piano.”